-- Hiring a new Active Transportation Coordinator: Replacing the past Bicycle/Pedestrian Transportation Coordinator is currently in process. - Parking and Alternative Transportation Group- Report and Recommendations: A citizen advisory group made 25 recommendations to improve multimodal transportation in the city. - Duval Loop: A new (free) bus route that serves XX users every week.
-Within the first three months of operation, there was a 300% increase in ridership. - Bike Walk Key West Social Media: A new Facebook page (more than 1,000 subscribers) and improved website for education and community outreach. - Bike Florida Grant: Funding to hire a marketing firm to develop branding, make maps and brochures, and engage the community. - South Florida Commuter Services: Promoting bike-walk-transit options and commuter benefits program to large employers in the area. - Improved Bicycle Lanes on Cow Key Bridge: Recently improved by the Florida Department of Transportation (FDOT) through consultation with the City. - Bicycle Parking: Continued investment in bicycle racks downtown.
+- Hiring a new Mutimodal Transportation Coordinator: Replacing the past Bicycle/ Pedestrian Transportation Coordinator is currently in process. - Parking and Alternative Transportation Group- Report and Recommendations: A citizen advisory group made 25 recommendations to improve multimodal transportation in the city. - Duval Loop: A new (free) bus route that serves 6,000 users every week.
+Within the first three months of operation, there was a 300% increase in ridership. - Car Free Key West Social Media: A new Facebook page (almost 4,000 subscribers) and improved website for education and community outreach. - Bike Florida Grant: Funding to hire a marketing firm to develop branding, make maps and brochures, and engage the community. - South Florida Commuter Services: Promoting bike-walk-transit options and commuter benefits program to large employers in the area. - Improved Bicycle Lanes on Cow Key Bridge: Recently improved by the Florida Department of Transportation (FDOT) through consultation with the City. - Bicycle Parking: Doubled funding for bicycle racks to \$30,000 per year.